 - Supplement their diet with dental chews or treats.
 Many chews and treats are designed to loosen and remove plaque and tartar with every bite.
 These are a useful alternative if your pet won't accept teeth brushing.

 - Ask your vet about putting them on a prescription dental diet.
 Some diets are made specifically for tartar control.
 Ask your vet if this would be a good option for your pet.

 - Keep up annual vet visits.
 During every wellness exam, your vet will check your pet's oral health, which is important for catching dental disease early and getting your pet the treatment they need before things get worse.

 - Schedule routine professional cat or dog teeth cleanings.
 We'll recommend routine teeth cleanings depending on the progression of dental disease.
 These cleanings are very thorough and similar to your own dental hygiene experience at the dentist.

-Our Professional Teeth Cleaning Services
+Our Professional Cat and Dog Teeth Cleaning Services in Lake City, FL

 For the safety and comfort of your pet, general anesthesia is used for dental procedures.
-Every dental procedure is performed with the same safety protocols as surgery to ensure a smooth and safe experience for your pet.
+Every dental procedure is performed with the same safety protocols as surgeries to ensure a smooth and safe experience for your pet.